caelohm/rymplaylists/README.md

 So **CHECK OUT THE ALBUM IF YOU LIKE A SONG!**

+## Python Code
+The python code in this repository titled "rym_scrape.py" helps search for a large quantity of albums on Spotify by using a copy of the text from the rateyourmusic charts and parsing it.
+It also writes missing albums to the " Missing" text files.

 ## Annoying Issues
 Keep in mind, some albums often add extra songs to the album (deluxe version, extended version, 20th Anniversary edition, UK vs. US release, etc.)